dongkwanp/prmsR/README.md

 `prmsR` is in constant development.
 Therefore, using the most up-to-date version of the library is recommended.
-However, as `prmsR` currently is in an internal repository that requires authentication, there are some additional steps required before using it.
+However, as `prmsR` currently is in an internal repository that requires authentication, there are some additional steps required before accessing it.
 This library can be accessed via HTTPS or SSH.
 Both options are outlined below.
 You only need to follow one method that works for you.

 ### Access via HTTPS